mckennapsean/dissertation/chapters/formulation.md

 Over the
-course of our redesign project we worked with: developers, researchers, and managers at the RVS company; several Department of Defense intrusion analysts who use RVS; and several cybersecurity analysts at the University of Utah.
-This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding available for implementing our ideas by software developers, confidentiality issues surrounding cybersecurity data, and the engineering realities of working within a large software system.
+course of our redesign project we worked with: developers, researchers, and managers at the RVS company; several Department of Defense intrusion analysts who use RVS; and several cyber security analysts at the University of Utah.
+This redesign project included several real-world constraints for our design team, namely a strict time frame for producing redesign ideas, limited funding available for implementing our ideas by software developers, confidentiality issues surrounding cyber security data, and the engineering realities of working within a large software system.